Kaakati/MVVM-Template-Generator/README.md

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

 ----
-Are you new to MVVM Design Pattern?
+>Are you new to MVVM Design Pattern?
 Want to Learn it But feel overwhelmed of all the files you have to create?

-## Generated files
+## What kind of files the template will generate?
-This template generates all files that you need to create a new MVVM module.
-All generated code is Swift 4.2 compatible.
+>This template generates all files that you need to create a new MVVM module.
+All generated code is Swift 4.2 compatible. `The UIView have a TableView implemented to demonastrate the data flow, you can either keep the TableView or replace with your own design.`

-#### The Fullname dropdown will Generate full filenames with Generic Functions.
-#### Other Dropdown Selections With OR Without Generic Functions.

 | File Name | Acts As | Description |
 | :---         |     :---      |          :--- |